GSA/prototype-city-pairs-api/standards.md

 ## Developers Are Your End Users

-### Add Your API To The GSA API Directory
-_Not doing this because it is only a demonstration project.
-However, if it was a live API, it would be registered in the directory with a link to the API documentation._

 ### Provide Documentation
 _We have fully implemented a set of documentation for this API using the documentation template.
 You can see the documentation repo here: [https://github.com/GSA/prototype-city-pairs-api-documentation](https://github.com/GSA/prototype-city-pairs-api-documentation)_